The Law – things every employer should know

-Clause 28 of the Pastoral Award deals with minimum wages, which is the lowest amount which can legally be paid to an employee.
+Clause 32 of the Pastoral Award deals with minimum wages, which is the lowest amount which can legally be paid to an employee.
 These minimum wage rates are reviewed each year by the Fair Work Commission.
 This is called the ‘annual wage review’.
-Any changes to minimum wages start to apply from 1 July.
+Any changes to minimum wages start to apply from the first pay period commencing on or after 1 July.

 Your employee’s minimum wages depend on a number of things, including: